axelarnetwork/webdocs/docs/bug-bounty.md

+# Bug bounty

-# Bug bounty, disclosure of sercurity vulnerabilities
+### Bug bounty and disclosure of sercurity vulnerabilities
 Axelar is currently concluding collaborations with external partners on a process for disclosure of security vulnerabilities and a bug bounty program.
 In the meantime, here's what you need to know:

 * A _security vulnerability_ is a software bug that might compromise safety or liveness of the Axelar network.
 Examples include loss of funds or an unwanted network halt.
 Security vulnerabilities can have a range of severity levels.